adityadebC/DocumentTagging/README.md

 # DocumentTagging
 I got a bunch of Train_docs and Train_tags.
 The tags are of variable number for each train_doc.
-Here are the approached I thought of:
+Here are the approaches I thought of:

 Approach 1: Using LexNLP Package:
             This is a very specialized NLP package for legal documents.
 But it has certain limitations.
 It runs only in python 3.6.